 Drafting of the AI

 After the completion of the initial public engagement process and the research, data gathering and analysis, a draft of the AI report was prepared.
 This report outlines the AI process, provides a summary of the public engagement process and input, presents statistical analysis and research results, summarizes key impediments perceived by the public or identified in the analytical process, outlines strategy options and future actions.
-The final process of the AI will include additional public participation, official review and conclusion of the study.
+The final process of the AI included a public hearing and a public review and comment period.

 30-Day Public Comment Period

-According to the City's Citizen Participation Plan, the public will be given a minimum of 30 days for review of the draft document and providing comments before the report is finalized.
-This public comment period will occur May 10 through June 14.
-The draft AI will be made available on or before May 3, 2019.
+According to the City's Citizen Participation Plan, the public was given a minimum of 30 days for review of the draft document and providing comments before the report was finalized.
+This public comment period occurred May 10 through June 14, 2019.

-The final step of the AI process is to finalize the AI report and submit it to HUD.
-This process will last until mid-August, 2019.
+The final step of the AI process was to finalize the AI report.

 Consolidated Plan (5-Year Plan)